TobikoData/sqlmesh/docs/examples/incremental_time_full_walkthrough.md

   -- Good documentation for the primary key grain transaction_id,

-  -- What tradeoffs am I willing to make for fresh data?
-  --   I'm okay with allowing partial intervals to be processed for things --   like logging data, but for sales and product data I want to make sure --   complete intervals are processed so end users don't confuse incomplete --   data with incorrect data. allow_partials false, -- NOTE: false is default value

   -- How do I test this data?
   --   Validate that the `transaction_id` primary key values are both unique --   and non-null.
 Data audit tests only run for the processed intervals,